Monads

 Monads when viewed as an abstract interface can be quite tricky to get a grasp of.
 They are so abstract and general that it can be difficult to understand what the general concept means.

 One good approach to learning is to essentially disregard the general concept, and focus only on specific monads.
-It is not so difficult to understand operationally what the Monad instances for Option and Either do, and in this we will mostly be working with specific monads.
+It is not so difficult to understand operationally what the Monad instances for Maybe and Either do, and in this we will mostly be working with specific monads.

 Another approach is to focus on their form in Haskell.
 A monad is something that implements the Monad type class, which just means a we have access to >>= and pure, and can do anything these functions allow.

-From a pedantic viewpoint, a function f of type a -> m b, where m is some monad (such as Option), returns a monadic value of type m b.
+From a pedantic viewpoint, a function f of type a -> m b, where m is some monad (such as Maybe), returns a monadic value of type m b.
 We also sometimes say that it returns a command in the monad m which can produce a value of type b when "executed" (this term will make a bit more sense for the monads discussed below).
 We often also say that f is a monadic function.
 This is technically an abuse of nomenclature, but functions that "run within a specific monad" are such a common concept in Haskell that terse nomenclature is useful.

 Deriving fmap and <*>